Skip to Main Content

 Standard repayment

 Parent PLUS loans have a standard repayment plan spread over 10 years.
-These plans typically have a fixed interest rate that does not change over the lifespan of the loan, even if interest rates rise over time.
+These plans have a fixed interest rate that does not change over the loan’s lifespan, even if market interest rates rise.

 These plans do not offer any form of debt forgiveness, so there is little flexibility for those who need a plan tied to their income.
 However, the standard repayment plan typically has favorable rates and a shorter repayment period for families that can afford it.

 Parent PLUS loans are a way for families to access more funds to cover the growing costs of higher education.
-However, these loans can be burdensome on families.
-Consider the terms of the loan and your financial situation and determine which repayment plan will be best suited for your situation before agreeing to take out a Parent PLUS loan.
+However, with higher rates than other federal student loans, they can be tough on families’ budgets.
+Ideally, you should decide which repayment plan fits your finances before taking out a parent PLUS loan.
+But if you’re struggling now, you can explore options like refinancing.

 Frequently asked questions